 4. A procedure for written notification of parents or legal guardians when additional testing or additional information is required during the identification process and for obtaining permission of parents or legal guardians prior to placement of a gifted student in the appropriate service options;

-5. A policy for written notification to parents or legal guardians of identification and placement decisions, including initial changes in placement or exit from the program.
+5. A procedure for written notification to parents or legal guardians of identification and placement decisions, including initial eligibility and placement decision, changes in placement, or exit from the program.
 Such notice shall include an opportunity for parents or guardians to meet and discuss their concerns with an appropriate administrator and to file an appeal;

 6. Assurances that student records are maintained in compliance with applicable state and federal privacy laws and regulations;